Man freed after 28 years in prison after conviction vacated

 Williams remains imprisoned on a life sentence in a fourth murder, a 1989 slaying in which he and another man were convicted but in which both have maintained their innocence.

 Wilson is the 12th person exonerated by the prosecutor’s Conviction Integrity Unit (CIU).
-Unit chief Patricia Cummings said in court that it was time for Wilson be allowed to “go home a free man, and that he go home with an apology.”
+Unit chief Patricia Cummings said in court that it was time for Wilson to be allowed to “go home a free man, and that he go home with an apology.”

 “No words can express what we put these people through.
 What we put Mr. Wilson through.
 What we put his family through,” she said.